Why The United MileagePlus Explorer Card is a Keeper

 united_mileageplus_explorer_card

-I just recently got an email from Chase and the new benefits that will be rolled out for the MileagePlus Explorer card.
-Starting from June 1st, cardholders will get 2x the miles on hotel and dining purchases (previously 1 mile/$1), $100 credit for Global Entry or TSA Precheck, and 25% off in-flight purchases.
-This is in addition to the two United Lounge passes that Chase gives every year upon renewing the card.
-All these perks are appealing and in the realm of basic economy, having an airline card assures you of being allowed to carry a bag that can be checked in or carried-on (if you book a basic economy fare).
-What happens if you don’t have an airline-branded credit card and you book the basic economy fare?
-You can only bring a bag that can fit under your sit.
-Anything that goes into the overhead bins would have to be paid for and airlines are starting to enforce this policy at the gate.
+The Chase MileagePlus Explorer card is a card I have kept for six years running.
+Initially, I kept the card mainly to avoid the checked bag fee, especially as our family continued to grow with little ones, and checking in bags became unavoidable.
+Some benefits have remained in place, such as two United Lounge passes that Chase gives yearly upon renewing the card and priority boarding.
+These perks have further appeal in the realm of basic economy, and having an airline credit card assures you of being allowed to carry a bag that can be checked in or carried on (if you book a basic economy fare).
+What happens if you don’t have an airline-branded credit card and book the basic economy fare?
+You can only bring a bag that can fit under your seat.
+Anything that goes into the overhead bins would have to be paid for, and airlines are starting to enforce this policy at the gate.

-The example itinerary I used is Chicago (ORD) to Cancun from July 29th-August 4.
+I used an example itinerary from Chicago (ORD) to Cancun from July 29th to August 4th.
 In both instances, we’re going to use award redemptions.
-The first example is the redemption available if you are a Chase United MileagePlus credit card holder.
+The first example is the redemption available to Chase United MileagePlus credit card holders.

 UAExORD2CUN

 This is the segment from Chicago to Cancun.
-Two non-stop options available exclusively with the MileagePlus credit card for 17.5k miles.
+Two non-stop options, worth 17.5k miles, are available exclusively with the MileagePlus credit card.

 UAExCUN2ORD